 Imagine you are running a successful antique store.

-During busy hours a few visitors entered your shop and all appear quite interested in your inventory.
+During busy hours, a few visitors enter your shop and all appear quite interested in your inventory.
 Yet swamped with work, you only have time to entertain one.

 The above two queries are a constant struggle for entrepreneurs, regardless of their business size.

 With time constraints and many leads to consider, businesses must prioritize who to approach and whom to leave out.

 Marketing qualified lead (MQL) and Sales qualified lead (SQL) are two definite classifications marketers employ to handle such obstacles.

 By successfully identifying MQL and SQL, you will be in an excellent position to not just plan your marketing strategy accordingly, but strengthen your customer base.

 Here, I will share an overview of how to determine MQL and SQL, and the methods to help you increase their numbers.

 But, before we dive in, let’s cover the basics first.